joaosavioli06/joaosavioli06/README.md

 <p align="left">
 👦 17 years old<br>
+💼 IT Trainee at Toyota Boshoku do Brasil <br>
 ✏️ Undegraduate student at Facens, studying System Analysis and Development<br>
 🎓 Graduated with a technical degree in IT from Senac Sorocaba. <br> 🌱 I’m currently learning JavaScript, Database and how an API works <br>